-- that different vehicles may have different numbers of gears and those gears may be configured differently - 2. the effect that unsuitable gear selection can have on - the performance of the vehicle - the driver's ability to drive safely and responsibly - the environment - 3. the use of selective gear changing (sometimes known as block changing) - 4. the benefits of timely gear selection when ascending and descending gradients, particularly when loaded - that coasting is particularly dangerous in vehicles fitted with air brakes as the engine-driven compressor won't replace air being exhausted as the brakes are applied - 6. the use of 'kick down' and 'lock up' when using an automatic vehicle - 7. how to use gears to assist safe parking - 8. the difference between automatic and automated gearboxes
+- that different vehicles may have different numbers of gears and those gears may be configured differently - 2. the effect that unsuitable gear selection can have on - the performance of the vehicle - the driver's ability to drive safely and responsibly - the environment - 3. the use of selective gear changing (sometimes known as block changing) - 4. the benefits of timely gear selection when ascending and descending gradients, particularly when loaded - 5. the use of 'kick down' and 'lock up' when using an automatic vehicle - 6. how to use gears to assist safe parking - 7. the difference between automatic and automated gearboxes